 Arthur would tell how ”Weekend teas around the huge Wellingtonian tree on the lawn were quite the experience.
 Thinly cut bread and butter, to start and end with; cucumber sandwiches; home-made plum cake; sponge cake; and one iced cake bought from Riddingtons or Fullers.
 I would invariably overeat which inevitably resulted in what was known as a ’bilious attack’.”

 Later that night when Arthur felt sick he would call out ”Mother, Mother, Mother, quick, quick, quick!”
 On one such night during the beginning of the war Arthur said to his Mother, ”I can hear the trams.” ”Yes,” she said, ”they are very clear to-night.”
 But the trams never ran at night.
 It was a German zeppelin that sounded like a tram.
-The word zeppelin referred to rigid airships that were used in bombing raids over Britain in World War I. The bomb that was dropped in Chatsworth Road, Croydon around 1915 and made a crater in the middle of the road that stretched from one side of the road to the other, and also made a deep impression on Arthur who was 7 at the time.
+The word zeppelin referred to rigid airships that were used in bombing raids over Britain in World War I. The bomb that was dropped in Chatsworth Road, Croydon around 1915, made a crater in the middle of the road that stretched from one side of the road to the other, and also made a deep impression on Arthur who was 7 at the time.

 The yearly family journey to Croyde started by coach to Waterloo station where they took the train to Devon.
-Two employees from the family firm always got to the station early to keep two carriages for the family much to the shame of the older children in the family.
-Their travel companions were the governess and nurse Jones who had a hamper of food with them to dole out.
-Their coachman would take their carriage down to Devon the day before, pick them up at the local station and drive them to Croyde.
+Two employees from the family firm always got to the station early to keep two carriages for the family – much to the shame of the older children in the family.
+Their travel companions were the governess and nurse Jones who had a hamper of food to dole out.
+Their coachman would take their carriage down to Devon the day before, pick them up at the local station, and drive them to Croyde.

 At Croyde, James and Mabel liked to take family walks to Baggy Point placing pieces of chocolate in rabbit holes as a treasure hunt on the way to motivate the children to take the walk!
 James returned to Banstead and work most weeks, returning on the Friday with a big case of fruit and vegetables from the garden that everyone helped to unpack.